Dr Lufte R M Kamal (male)

-We also have two salaried doctors at the practice.
+We also have three salaried doctors at the practice.
 They are:

 The GPs practise together in a non-limited partnership.
 Dr Kamal is the senior partner and has a special interest in diabetes and dermatology.
 Dr Johnston is our lead GP for Clinical Governance and has a special interest in diabetes.
 Dr Herrero Tarilonte is our lead GP for prescribing, and has a special interest in cryotherapy and acupuncture.

 Advanced Nurse Practitioners (ANPs) - these are experienced nurses who are trained to Masters Degree level who act as independent practitioners and are able to prescribe.

 They are trained in clinical assessment, are able to order and interpret investigations and diagnose conditions.
 They can make referrals where necessary.